joelabreurojas/ProVAI/README.md

   - Automated, non-graded quizzes for effective self-assessment.

 - **Teachers** to provide scalable, personalized support with:
-  - An AI assistant that handles common student questions 24/7.
+  - An AI tutor that handles common student questions 24/7.
   - Privacy-preserving analytics that identify classroom-wide learning gaps.

 - **Educational Institutions** to deploy a secure, self-hostable, and resource-efficient AI learning tool.